zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Mom: I need all that stuff.
 You know I’ve always be en a pack rat.

-Julio: I know, but I think things are getting out o f hand.
+Julio: I know, but I think things are getting out of hand.
 You have stuff on every surface and you can’t find anything in here.

 Mom: You can’t find anything, but I can put my hand s on anything I want at any time.
 I collect and keep useful things, unlike you young people these days who throw away perfectly good things just because you d on’t need them this minute.